 There are four steps to submitting your application:

 - Create an account on the RCM online submission portal

 - Complete the Doctoral application form and upload your research proposal and your supporting documents

 - Arrange for your referees to email their references direct to email@example.com

-Shortlisted applicants will be invited to interview.
-Interviews normally take place in person at the Royal College of Music, and we expect them to take place in March 2019
+Shortlisted applicants will be invited to interview, interviews normally take place in person at the Royal College of Music.

 If you would like more information about the Pamela Weston Clarinet Research & Performance Scholarship or seek informal advice or about your application before submission please contact Dr Ingrid Pearson.

 If you have any questions about the RCM's admissions process please contact our Admissions team, who will be happy to help you.